rankoliang/Dino-War/README.md

 | LinkedIn:[@timjacksonm](https://linkedin.com/in/timjacksonm) | LinkedIn:[@savwiley](https://www.linkedin.com/in/savwiley) | N/A                                                 |

 ## Credits

-Dino-Wars is a group project made possible by the authors and submitted to the game jam hosted by The Odin Project.

-You can see the game jam page <a href="https://itch.io/jam/top-jam-1" target="_blank">here</a>!

 <div>Dino1-Dino10 Icons made by <a href="https://www.flaticon.com/packs/dinosaurs-9?k=1627147411949" title="Darius Dan">Darius Dan</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>